ITEX-sites/ITEX/README.md

 Repository for data processing and analyses for International Tundra Experiment (ITEX) sites.

-Note to contributors: Please add any new folders here with a description and your contact information.
-Please use the readme file in your site folder to document your work.
+Note to contributors: Please list site folders here with a description and contact information.
+Please keep all work related to one site within that site's folder, and use the readme file in that folder to document your work.

-## Sites

-### Garibaldi
+## Garibaldi

-#### Contributors
+### Contributors

 Cassandra Elphinstone (cassandra.elphinstone@shaw.ca)
 Courtney Collins (courtney.collins@botany.ubc.ca)
 Nathalie Isabelle Chardon (nathalie.chardon@gmail.com)

-### Alexandra Fjord
+## Alexandra Fjord

 Greg Henry (greg.henry@ubc.ca)
 Cassandra Elphinstone (cassandra.elphinstone@shaw.ca)